jscodelover/vanilla-routing/README.md

 If you'd like to contribute to the Vanilla Router DOM or report any issues, please visit the [GitHub repository](https://github.com/jscodelover/vanilla-router-dom) for the library.

-## License and Credits
+## License

-The Vanilla Router DOM is released under the MIT License.
-It may include dependencies or resources from other open-source projects, for which appropriate credit is given.
+Released under the [MIT](https://raw.githubusercontent.com/jscodelover/vanilla-router-dom/main/LICENSE) license

+Copyright (c) 2023 Manisha Basra